t-pereira06/42_cub3d/README.md

 ## Introduction

-Cub3D is an ongoing project that aims to recreate the 'immersive' gameplay experience of the original Wolfenstein and DOOM games, utilizing MLX and perspective rendering techniques to achieve an atmosphere that pays homage to the retro classics.
+**Cub3D** is part of the **42 School curriculum**, designed to push your understanding of C programming and computer graphics.
+It focuses on using **perspective rendering techniques** and the **MiniLibX (MLX)** library to create a pseudo-3D experience inspired by retro classics.

 ## Features

- - Cub3D utilizes perspective rendering techniques to provide a sense of depth in a 2D environment, delivering an experience reminiscent of the original games.
+- **Perspective Rendering:** Simulates depth in a 2D environment for a 3D-like experience.
- - Experience familiar textures and environments through texture mapping, capturing the visual essence of the classic games.
+- **Texture Mapping:** Brings environments to life with visually accurate textures, paying homage to retro games.
- - Cub3D employs a map configuration system using `.cub` files as input.
-These files specify elements like textures, colors, and the layout of the game world.
+- **Custom Map Configurations:** Uses `.cub` files to define textures, colors, and the layout of the game world.

 ## Getting Started